iotaledger/iota-wiki/docs/get-started/tools/shimmer-bridge.md

 :::info Gas on Destination

 If you do not own any gas token on the destination chain (in this case, SMR on Shimmer EVM), you can arrange an airdrop of native gas tokens to your wallet as part of your transfer.
 This will increase your fee but enable you to have the necessary amount of gas in the destination chain for further activities.
-Either use "Max," which gives you 0.25 SMR, or specify a custom amount.
+Either use "Max", which gives you 0.25 SMR, or specify a custom amount.

 :::